 If you joined CWS by logging in with Facebook, this currently cannot be changed.
 Your display picture will be automatically displayed on CWS using your Facebook profile picture.
 Please note that this updates each time you login.

 Otherwise, to change your profile picture, go to Profile > My Profile and then click next to your current profile picture.
 Then, click "Choose file".
 You can then browse your computer to find the image you'd like to have as your new profile picture.
 Please note that the uploaded image will be resized to 50px by 50px.
 Once you've chosen a new picture, click Save Changes and the bottom and then the new picture will be saved.

-[top]Why hasn't my profile picture/flag updated?
+[top]Why hasn't my profile picture, language flag, conscript, or other file updated?